 Members of the Nicotiana genus are normally grown as half hardy annuals in the garden.

-They bloom in the summer with attractive trumpet shaped flowers, usually of pink, but also of green, white, yellow or red.
+They bloom in the summer with attractive trumpet shaped flowers.
+The flowers are usually of pink, but can also be of green, white, yellow or red.

 These plants are often used for research into plant development by researchers.